History of Heybridge Basin

-Heybridge Lock was built as the sea terminus for the Chelmer and Blackwater Navigation.
-The village of Heybridge Basin grew up around the lock as there was plenty of work unloading the ships into the canal barges.
-The village has continued to expand into the 21st century despite the cessation of commercial activities on the canal.
-This expansion has continued because of the excellent sailing facilities on the River Blackwater and also because of the 150-200 vessels permanently moored in the Basin.
+Heybridge Basin Sea Lock was built as the eastern terminus for the Chelmer and Blackwater Navigation.
+The village of Heybridge Basin grew up around the lock, as there was plenty of work unloading the ships into the barges that took supplies to Chelmsford.
+The village has continued to expand into the 21st century despite the cessation of commercial activities on the Navigation in 1972.
+The village now supports leisure and recreation, buoyed by the excellent sailing facilities on the Blackwater Estuary and the sheltered moorings in the Basin and upstream.